OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/support-for-ddp-in-intel-x710-ethernet.rst

       * - Release
         - Description
       * - 2011
-        - In Tungsten Fabric Release 2011, the Tungsten Fabric DPDK enabled vRouter uses the Intel dynamic device personalization (DDP) technology.
+        - In OpenSDN Release 2011, the OpenSDN DPDK enabled vRouter uses the Intel dynamic device personalization (DDP) technology.
 The Intel DDP technology provides a programmable pipeline, which enables you to meet specific use cases as per your requirement